-This criteria is to recognise significant financial or In-kind Donations to the University of not less than $500,000.
+This criteria is to recognise significant financial or In-kind Donations to the University.
 In this category the instructions or wishes of the donor regarding the use of the donated funds are to be considered.
 In the absence of specific instruction the funds will be directed to a scholarship or endowment fund.
 Details of the fund use must be included in the recommendation to Chancellor's Committee.

-To maximise revenue for the University by leveraging off the opportunities inherent within the Physical Estate, the sales value of naming rights will be set at a level appropriate to the significance of the physical element, as indicated below:
+To maximise revenue for the University by leveraging off the opportunities inherent within the Physical Estate, the sales value of naming rights will require Vice-Chancellor approval and be set at a level appropriate to the significance of the physical element.

 The University will not engage in or accept any naming opportunity that is not consistent with its vision, mission and values.

 A naming award may be withdrawn where the continued use of the name could reflect negatively on the reputation of the University, or if the subject of the naming award has fallen into disrepute.